zhouyuanzhen/lab-bochs/README.md

 ## Overview

-- demo-mbr : A MBR demo to show "2022"
+- demo-mbr : A MBR demo to show "Hello 2022!"

 ## Bochs Environment